AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/product-experience-management.md

 ![pem XF dialog](assets/pem-dialog-xf.png)

 Open the Experience Fragment you have associated to a product in the previous step.
-Open properites and switch to the commerce tab.
+Open properties and switch to the commerce tab.
 Enter the same placeholder name under "Catalog placeholder location".

 ![pem xf](assets/pem-xf.png)